MSDT463657/aptis_practice/README.md

 # 🧠 Aptis Grammar & Vocabulary Practice Test Simulator

-An interactive, browser-based simulation of the **Aptis Grammar & Vocabulary Test**, developed in pure **HTML, CSS, and JavaScript**.
-This project allows learners to **practice Aptis-style English grammar and vocabulary questions** under realistic test conditions, complete with **automatic scoring, instant feedback, and visual results.**
+An interactive, browser-based simulation of the **Aptis Grammar & Vocabulary Test**, built entirely with **HTML, CSS, and JavaScript**.
+This lightweight app allows learners to practice both grammar and vocabulary questions in a realistic format, complete with automatic scoring and instant feedback.

 ---

 ## 📋 Overview

-The **Aptis Practice Test Simulator** replicates the structure and feel of the official Aptis Core test (Grammar & Vocabulary component):
+The **Aptis Practice Test Simulator** reproduces the structure of the official Aptis Core test.
+It includes:

-- **Grammar Section:** 25 multiple-choice questions that test written English grammar and structure.
+- **Grammar Section:** 25 multiple-choice grammar questions covering tense, structure, and word order.
-- **Vocabulary Section:** 25 questions testing synonym recognition, word definitions, collocations, and contextual word usage.
+- **Vocabulary Section:** 25 multiple-choice questions testing synonyms, collocations, word definitions, and contextual usage.
-- **Total:** 50 questions, completed in an open-ended practice format (no login or data collection required).
+- **Total:** 50 questions.

-Learners can complete the test, submit their answers, and instantly see:
-- ✅ Correct and ❌ Incorrect items highlighted
-- 🧮 A final score displayed out of 50
+- **Automatic Scoring:** Displays the final score and highlights correct/incorrect answers.

-- 📈 Color-coded question feedback to guide review and improvement
+Learners can review performance immediately after submission, helping identify areas for improvement before taking the official Aptis assessment.

 ---